ContinuumBridge/conman/README.md

  * If it can't connect on anything and there is a WiFi dongle, it will switch this into access point mode.
  * Bear in mind that there will be a delay of a minute or two before the Raspberry Pi goes into access point mode.

-When in access point mode, you can use a PC, tablet or phone to connect to the access point (it's called ContinuumBridge).
+When in access point mode, you can use a PC, tablet or phone to connect to the access point (it will be listed as ContinuumBridge).
 When you have done this, open a browser and type: 10.0.0.1.
 You should see a page like this:

 ![conman ssid page](https://github.com/ContinuumBridge/conman/blob/master/conman_ssid.jpg)